Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 - **Default MiSTer Path and SSH User**: Assumes default MiSTer path `/media/fat/` and SSH user `root` if not specified.
 - **Customizable Base Profiles**: Allows you to specify base profiles for different core types.
 - **Per-Core Profile Overrides**: Supports custom per-core profiles through an override script (`profiles_config.sh`).
 The script includes predefined entries for all available MiSTer cores, making it easy to customize profiles by uncommenting the respective lines.
-- **Profile HDMI Input Override (Placeholder)**: A placeholder feature is included for setting the HDMI input for all DV1 profiles.
-This is currently not implemented and will be updated in future versions.
+- **Profile HDMI Input Override**: Allows setting the HDMI input for all DV1 profiles to ensure compatibility with the RetroTINK 4K.
+This feature can be enabled with the `--set-hdmi-input` option.
 - **Additional Arcade Profiles**: Processes additional arcade profiles listed in a text file.
 - **Force Overwrite**: Option to forcefully recreate and overwrite existing profiles with the `--force` flag.
 - **Special Case Handling**: Includes specific handling for certain cores like GBA, GBC, and menu cores.